AriFordsham/GHCWiki/building/getting-the-sources.md

 ```

 ## Getting a tag

+The commands given below may soon be outdated, starting with GHC 7.10.1, you can simply clone a specific tag via:

+`git clone -b ghc-7.10.1-release --recursive git://git.haskell.org/ghc.git ghc-7.10.1`

 Each release is tagged in the git repository, making it possible to check out an old version of GHC by tag.
 To see all available tags, run `git tag` in the GHC repository.